AngelOnFira/micro-jam-engine/docs/src/engine-fundementals.md

 just including all this data in one method, and letting the end user decide how and when to use it.

-For the sake of simplicity for demos, some of this book's "case studies" are implemented by just filling this function with all this separate logic.
+For the sake of simplicity for demos, some of this book's "design docs" are implemented by just filling this function with all this separate logic.
 In your game, you might want to split this up into several methods, or even several modules.
 However, that's an implementation detail that is up to you.